GuillaumePtj/BOB/README.md

 -----
 ### Software

+The Python code has been written on VSCode, and C code has been written on STM32CubeIDE.
+All the codes are available in Code branch.

 ### Raspberry code

+The Raspberry has already been configurate by activating SSH protocole and Wi-Fi.

 **code actually runing into the robot**
 The raspberry and the STM communicate in UART.
 The raspberry sends the positioning data destined for a single motor to the STM with one single data frame of 7 bytes.